dilettacal/pipeline-and-chill/docs/README.md

 # ChillFlow Pipeline 🚀

-Chill and Learn with a cool event-driven data pipeline for batch and real-time analytics of NYC taxi data.
+A modern, event-driven data processing system for real-time analytics of NYC taxi data.
 Built with Python, Kafka, PostgreSQL, and cloud-native technologies.

 ## 🏗️ Architecture Overview